-The designations shown in the following table, which are issued by professional appraisal organizations, are recognized for purposes of qualifying for advanced appraiser's certification.
-The designations listed are not considered to be a complete listing of all designations; rather, they represent the designations that are currently approved.
+The second method by which an appraiser can receive advanced appraiser certification is through holding certain appraisal designations.
+The Board recognizes the designations shown in the following table, issued by professional appraisal organizations for purposes of qualifying for advanced appraiser's certification.
+In each case, successful candidates pass a comprehensive appraisal examination in addition to completing a certain number of hours of work experience.

+The designations listed are not considered a complete listing of all designations; rather, they represent the designations that are currently approved.
 Other designations may qualify after being reviewed and approved by the Board.
-An appraiser holding one of these professional designations qualifies for advanced appraiser's certification without the requirement of completing a course of study prescribed by the Board or passing the advanced appraiser's certification.